14.1 Permutation and Operator Sequence

 function in the gtools package.
 We also apply the unique()

-function outside to remove the duplicated permutations.
+function to eliminate duplicate permutations.

 library(gtools)